svkucheryavski/pcv/README.md

 File `demo.m` contains a demo code based on *NIRSim* dataset from the paper.
 See comments in the code for more details.

-### Bugs and improvements
+## Bugs and improvements

-We plan to improve and extend the code gradually.
+The code will be improved and extended gradually.
 If you found a bug please report using issues or send an email.